| July 28, 2019 | Rolling

 How to Roll an L Joint

 An L is a really long joint that gets its name from the paper orientation prior to rolling.
 Knowing how to roll an L is especially useful when smoking in large groups or with those who have high tolerances.
-The beauty of an L is that you can instantly increase the size of your joint with nothing more than an additional rolling paper leaf.
-This means that you can turn two regular size papers into a king size joint in a pinch!
-If you landed on this page and you'd really like to improve your joint rolling across the board, we recommend you start with our step-by-step joint rolling or our 10 tips for rolling better joints.
+The beauty of an L is that you can instantly increase the size of your joint simply by adding an additional rolling paper leaf.
+This means that you can turn two regular size papers into a king-size joint in a pinch!

-Rolling an L is no different that rolling a normal joint, except that you will be using a rolling paper with an ‘L’ shape (created by sticking two papers together).
+Rolling an L is no different than rolling a normal joint, except that you will be using a rolling paper with an ‘L’ shape (created by sticking two papers together).
 To create the L shape, place two sheets of rolling paper on a flat surface in front of you.
 Orient one of the papers normally, with the glue side up and facing you.
-Rotate the second paper an additional 90 degrees counterclockwise, so that the strip of glue is next to the end of the first paper.
-If you prefer the joint orientation is reversed, rotate the paper clockwise and attach it to the other end.
+Rotate the second paper an additional 90 degrees counterclockwise from the same position, so that the strip of glue is next to the end of the first paper.
+If you prefer the joint orientation reversed, simply rotate the paper clockwise and attach it to the other end of the first paper.

-Then lick the lower portion of the glue strip of the rotated paper and attach the two together.
+Then lick the lower portion of the glue strip of the second paper and attach the two together.
 You should now have a single rolling paper that looks like an L.

 If you are looking to smoke less paper, you can cut off the far corner of the rotated paper as indicated in the photo above.
-Note that in our experience, it helps to let the glue dry out before moving to the next step, otherwise it is easy to rip apart the papers.
+Note that, in our experience, it helps to let the glue dry out a bit before moving to the next step, otherwise it is easy to rip apart the papers.

 This technique can be used with any size rolling paper to increase the volume of your joint.

 2. Load & Arrange